Theatre of Cruelty and Literature of Hate

 Our 6 year old child reported dreaming that a monster has a bomb and the bomb will soon go off, the child said he feels trapped and has no way to escape.

 The child voices and speaks for all who sit with horror and terror, observing the lit fuse of world destruction.
 Such dreams can only continue to fuel children's fears and the morbidity which each generation has inherited from the last.
 Providing each and every child with a safe environment free from all forms of hate must be a priority in the 21st century.
+Other dreams received by the International Institute for Dream Research (IIDR) speak about the Anatomy of Human Destructiveness (read IIDR interpretation)

 Anatomy of a subject refers to the exhaustive examination of a subject.
 For Northrop Frye Anatomy of Criticism "anatomy" is a compendium and encyclopedia of communal fictions which presents a satirical analysis of human behavior, attitudes and beliefs.
 In the archive found at the IIDR web-site the growing multitude of social problems found in dreams include rape, violence, crime, fear, prejudice, right to life vs. freedom of choice, pornography, hate crimes etc. The archive is therefore aimed at a systematic mapping and accurate understanding of the Anatomy of Global Social Problems including American ones.

 The literature of hate is a minor literary genre yet finds expression on dreamscreens everywhere on a daily basis.
 Elisabeth Young-Bruehl The Anatomy of Prejudice outlines the origins, development and aims of hatred.
-Gabrielle Edwards Coping with Discrimination provides understanding into the harms of stereotyping and scapegoating.
+Gabrielle Edwards Coping with Discrimination provides understanding into the harms of discrimination, stereotyping and scapegoating.
 "A stereotype is a mental picture that one group has of another, a false characterization designed to depersonalize the target group".
 Assigning blame to a powerless minority group for things that have gone wrong in government or for other misfortunes that have befallen the community is called scapegoating.

 The aim of hatred is destruction of that which is different, frustrates, rejects, denies or otherwise is perceived as posing a threat to one's self or one's community.
 Hatreds appear in many forms such as scapegoating, prejudices (i.e.. racism, sexism, abelism, class), stereotyping (i.e.. depersonalization, pornography), phobias (i.e.. xeno- and homophobia), suicide (self injury), jealousy, envy, rage, tirade, contempt, sadism, masochism etc.

-Theatre of Cruelty
+Children's Nightmares and the Psychohistorical Theatre of Cruelty

 Hope these thoughts are of help and provide some insight,